BazarovaAnna/roll20resender/README.md

 1. Initialize Webhook in Discord channel.
 2. Copy Webhook link and paste it in config.json
+3. Run the server, then run discord-webhook-handler.exe
-3. For better experience insert your Discord user ID in Value field (e.g. `<@idnumber>`)
+4. For better experience insert your Discord user ID in Value field (e.g. `<@idnumber>`) in Pixels App
-4. Open chat, roll the die and see it pasting messages
+5. Open chat, roll the die and see it pasting messages

+-> For VPN purposes you should enable app-based split tunneling and add discord-webhook-handler.exe to VPN whitelist This should resolve the issue with local proxy.
+-> If you use blacklist instead, make sure that the app running your server.js (e.g. VSCode) is in the list of apps that SOULD NOT have access via VPN

+> Note: Pixels → {No VPN REST local} →  server.js → WebSocket → discord-webhook-handler.exe → {Yes VPN REST global} →  Discord webhook